 Background for the Humanities (5)

 Study of the common language of the arts and humanities and their relationship to the societies in which they were created.
 Includes the study of critical concepts and vocabulary, as well as common motifs and elements in the humanities.
 Also includes the study of the relationship between arts and humanities of a culture and that cultures economic, political and technological environment.
 PREREQUISITE: Eligible for ENGL 099.
-Satisfies a humanities/fine arts/English requirement for AA degree.
+Satisfies a humanities/fine arts/English requirement.

 People, Language and Culture (5)